-Mold in your home is not only unsightly and left untreated can threaten the structual integrity of your home, it can also cause health problems.
+Mold in your home is not only unsightly, but if it is left untreated, it can threaten the structural integrity of your home and can also cause health problems.
 If you have mold growing in your home, you may experience allergy-like symptoms, asthma attacks, or other negative health effects.

 Molds are fungi that reproduce by releasing spores into the air.
-Given the right conditions, the spores settle onto surfaces and begin to grow.
-They are a natural part of the environment that cannot be elimiated.
+Given the right conditions, the spores settle onto surfaces and begin to grow (Figure 1).
+They are a natural part of the environment that cannot be eliminated.
 Mold spores, however, can be prevented by controlling the conditions which allow them to grow.

 Many of us may be unawre that our homes may be inviting mold.
 In order to grow, mold requires: